geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 So handling control C isn't enough because you can't guarantee that that thing runs.
 If I kill minus nine, it's totally okay if it has to do a cold boot of the GPU after I do that, but it can't be in a bad state.
 It can't be in an unrecoverable state that requires like reboot or like some flag to be added.
-It always has to be able to recover no matter how much I...
+It always has to be able to recover no matter how much I..
 thrash this thing.
 This is what we criticize AMD for, and I think we can do a lot better.
 But the other thing, do we have the power and thermal management?